tonny0812/pornhub-downloader/README.md

 4. run `npm start`
 5. waiting and then enjoy!(videos will be downloaded on the `downloads/` folder)

-note: This is a node.js project, so you have to install [node.js](https://nodejs.org/en/) on your operating system before you run above commands.
+Note: This is a node.js project, so you have to install [node.js](https://nodejs.org/en/) on your operating system before you run above commands.

 ## Config
 You can edit `src/config.js` to change settings.